snorklecraft64/5350_Machine_Learning/README.md

  - Takes a parameter:
    1: get answer to Q2a
    2: get answer to Q2b
+   3: get answer to Q3a
+   4: get answers to Q3b and Q3c

  Decision Trees:
   When creating a new decision tree object, 4 inputs are needed: